yudhvir2403/ETH-proof/README.md

 ## License

-This project is licensed under the Yudhvir License - see the LICENSE.md file for details
+This project is licensed under the Yudhvir License - see the LICENSE file for details